vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 It also takes the Project Name as a parameter.
 The project name will not be accepted if a bucket of the name already exists.
 	#Enter the name of the Project

-Then, creation.sh is executed, which creates a new VPC, Internet Gateway, Route Table, Subnet, Security Group and a key pair.
+Then, creationAWSresources.sh is executed, which creates a new VPC, Internet Gateway, Route Table, Subnet, Security Group and a key pair.
 IDs of existing resources can also be provided.
 	#Create VPC (y/n)?
 		if yes, #Enter CIDR Block
 		if no, #Enter VPC ID